chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

   * Building LLVM requires cmake version 3.4.3 or later.

+  * Building GMP requires the m4 macro processing package, which may not be installed by default in all systems.

   * If you wish to use Chapel's test system, python-setuptools and python-devel (or equivalent packages for your platform) are required.